Fasz-kivan/IsShopping/README.md

 Currently under development in our spare time for fun, so progress may be slow and updates intermittent.

+I publish a web build along with every new APK over at [https://fasz-kivan.github.io/IsShopping-Web/](IsShopping-Web)

 ## Getting started

 `flutter pub get`